JustinsHub/BuyMe/README.md

 # App functionality

-- Users can register, login, and logout.
+- Users can register, login, edit account, and logout.
 - Users have to login to purchase anything.
-- Users are able to see the Deal Of The Day.
+- Users are able to add/remove wine optionally (extra charge for wine).

 # User workflow

-1. Place the product for the user to see right away to create interest and have a call to action (ex: 20% discount off right now (set a timer for discount?).
+1. Place the product for the user to see right away to create interest and have a call to action (future feature ex: 20% discount off right now (set a timer for discount?).
 2. Once signed up, can purchase the product/service.
 3. Add to cart.
-(Set up to have a min/max add on to cart)
+Proceed to checkout (users must shipping address in order to continue purchase)
 4. `optional` Have a Modal to show other products in the future before finalizing a sale to create potential add on to cart?
 5. Sale -> send email